Underwater Heritage Group New Zealand

 At conclusion of site overview we bus back to Okepuha Station wool shed for lunch.

-Friday evening: 6.30pm informal dinner at The Beach Café, at Motor Camp, attendees pay own drinks and meals.
+6.30pm - Informal dinner at The Beach Café, adjacent to Camp Ground, attendees pay own drinks and meals.

 The Stolen Island: Searching for Ata